SylvainPhilipona/Space-Invaders/README.md

 # Space-Invaders

-C# Console implementation of the Space Invaders game Using DOT NET 6.0
+A custom version in C# console of the game Space Invaders Using DOT NET 6.0